HMS Norfolk (78)

 From 1942 onwards she operated in the Arctic, usually as part of the close covering force of Arctic convoys to Russia, where she was involved in the sinking of the German battleship during the Battle of the North Cape.
+After the war, Norfolk was sent to the East Indies as flagship.
+In 1949 she returned to Britain, was placed in reserve and scrapped in 1950.

 Characteristics

 Norfolk was laid down in July 1927 at Govan by Fairfield Shipbuilding & Engineering Co.
 Ltd, launched on 12 December 1928, and commissioned on 30 April 1930.
 She was at maximum 632 ft 7 in long overall, and had a beam of 66 ft and a draught of 17 ft.
 The cruiser displaced 9925 LT at standard displacement, in compliance with the tonnage restriction of the Washington Naval Treaty, and up to 13450 LT at full load.
 Norfolk was propelled by four Parsons steam turbines that drove four screw propellers.
 Steam was provided by eight oil-fired 3-drum water-tube boilers.
 The turbines were rated at 80000 shp and produced a top speed of 32.25 kn.
 The ship had a capacity of 3210 MT of fuel oil as built, which provided a cruising radius of 12370 nmi at a speed of 12 kn.
 She had a crew of 710 officers and enlisted men.